 For now, just know that a compatible WordPress site with APO enabled is no longer subject to origin-induced latency.
 In other words, requests from visitors in the USA, Germany, and Japan will be served from nearby data centers instead of your origin server.

-The State of Web Performance In 2021
+The State of Web Performance

 We use the term “performance” judiciously because web performance can often be interpreted as a subjective metric.